wanmingz/ai_factor_barra/README.md

 ## Core Research Question

-> *When an LLM agent scores investment themes (AI, Semiconductors, Energy, …), does mapping those scores to individual stocks — via thematic exposure weights — produce a tradable factor that (a) earns a positive risk premium in WLS, (b) is orthogonal to Momentum, and (c) improves out-of-sample Rank IC when added to a 4-factor model?*
+> *When an LLM agent scores investment themes (AI, Semiconductors, Energy, …) using ETF context and RAG-retrieved news, does mapping those scores to individual stocks — via thematic exposure weights — produce a factor that (a) earns a positive risk premium in WLS, (b) is orthogonal to Momentum, and (c) improves out-of-sample Rank IC when added to a 4-factor model?*

 ### Sub-questions